 If you cancel a bank account transfer within 30 minutes of authorizing the transaction, Xoom will refund you within 3 business days.
 If it has been more than 30 minutes since you approved the transaction, Xoom will refund your money in 5 – 10 business days.

 If you cancel a debit or credit card transaction within 30 minutes of authorizing the transaction, Xoom will refund you within 3 business days.
-If it has been more than 30 minutes since authorized, Xoom will need to confirm that the transaction has not been processed by their partner.
+If it has been more than 30 minutes since authorization, Xoom will need to confirm that the transaction has not been processed by its partner.
 If it hasn’t been processed, expect to receive your refund within 3 business days.